“Employee” residence certificate

 You are already living in France

 If applicants are already living in France under a different type of residence permit, they will need to apply to the Préfecture (office of the Prefect, the local representative of national government) in their place of residence for a change of status.
-The application, including the request for work permit drawn up by the employer, is filed with the Prefecture of the employee’s place of residence.
+The application, including the request for work permit obtained by the employer, is filed with the Prefecture of the employee’s place of residence.

 Subject to eligibility, the relevant party will be given a certificate of residence marked “Employee”.